BillMills/nodeuinoSensorArray/README.md

 Once node and npm are installed, we can use npm to grab some of the code that is going to run behind the scenes on our server, that make working with node so easy.
 In whatever directory you want to work in, do the following commands:

     npm install serialport
+    npm install connect

-This installs the library that lets node talk to the USB connection to the Arduino.
+This installs the library that lets node talk to the USB connection to the Arduino, and which will help post a page summarizing the results afterwards.
 If that goes without any complaints, open nodeSerial.js and look for the line that looks like

     serialName = '/dev/tty.usbmodem1411',